arnewohletz/AllMyNotes/source/reference/git_commands.rst

     git commit -m "Important changes"

-Stage and commit all modified or deleted file (new files are excluded)
+Stage and commit all modified or deleted file (excluding new files)

 .. prompt:: bash